-In order to demonstrate conformance with this standard, the laboratory shall have completed and reviewed the following:
+In order to demonstrate conformance with this standard, the laboratory shall have the following:

-a) documentation of all applicableinternal validation studies as listed in Section 4.
-The; b) documented quality assurance parameters, interpretation protocols, and analytical procedures derived from internal validation studies; and c) documented approval by the DNA Technical Leader or other appropriate personnel prior to implementation and communicated to all analysts.
+- a) documentation of all internal validation studies as listed in Section 4; - b) documented quality assurance parameters, interpretation protocols, and analytical procedures derived from internal validation studies; and - c) documented approval by the DNA Technical Leader or other appropriate personnel prior to implementation and communicated to all analysts.

-All documentation and data from studies performed shall be summarized andmade readily available for review- (e.g., by auditors or inspectors, stakeholders who use reports generated by the DNA mixture test protocols and parameters).
+All documentation and data from studies performed shall be made readily available for review (e.g., by auditors or inspectors, stakeholders who use reports generated by the DNA mixture test protocols and parameters).

-Annex A (informative)
+Annex A

+(informative)